pravega/.github/how-to-release.md

 Generate the documentation and update onto the website.

-## Step 5: Push the images to Docker Hub (Only required for Pravega)
+## Step 5: Push the images to Docker Hub
 For this step, you need a Docker Hub account associated to Pravega.

 Once you are ready, run the following steps: